 Using AI in web design.
 Photo by Kelly Sikkema on Unsplash

-AI’s increasing role in web design
+AI’s increasing role in web design and what it means for the future

 Firstly, I know what you’re thinking — there’s already an abundance of AI content on the web which often brings a set of negative connotations.
 But let’s not throw the baby out with the bathwater.
-AI, like most things, is a tooland its effectiveness depends on how well it is utilised by the user (at least until we get true AGI).
+AI, like most things, is a tool, and its effectiveness depends on how well it is utilised by the user (at least until we get true AGI).

-So what is AI’s role in the future of web design, and what does the future look like with Intelligent User Interfaces in web design?
+What does the future look like with Intelligent User Interfaces in web design?
 What role, if any, does AI UI design have in shaping the future of website experiences?

 What are Intelligent User Interfaces (IUI)